Refara08/NFT-Card-Preview/README.md

 # Frontend Mentor - NFT preview card component solution

 This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).
+I know, I'm not suppose to add Sass folder in my repository, since it wouldn't be processed on the actual website page. but I included it just to share what I actually code for the styling for the web page.
+Thank you.

 ## Table of contents